sigoden/install-binary/README.md

       name: protoc
 ```

-The `WebAssembly/binaryen` repository has many binaries.
-We only install a specific one based on the provided name option.

-Specifying a name is helpful when the release includes multiple binaries.
+Install a specific binary (`wasm-opt`) from the `WebAssembly/binaryen` repository, which contains multiple binaries.

 ```yaml
 # ...